More Articles

 7Laugh & Humor

-Laughter is the best medicine!
-We've heard the expression time and again.
-Medical world has begun to take more serious notice of the healing power of humor and the positive emotions associated with it.
 By having fun and laughing, your stress levels decrease significantly.
-Humor stimulates the parts of our brain that use the "feel good" chemical messenger dopamine41.
-Also, researchers found that humor improves memory39-40.
+Humor stimulates the parts of our brain that use the "feel good" chemical messenger dopamine.
+Also, researchers found that humor improves memory26.

 8Healthy breakfast